 Examination of fundus is essential to diagnose the diseases of vitreous, optic nerve head, retina and choroid.
 For thorough examination of the fundus, pupils should be dilated.
-The fundus examination can be accomplished by ophthalmoscopy (indirect/ a) Indirect ophthalmoscopy
+The fundus examination can be accomplished by ophthalmoscopy (indirect/ direct) and slit lamp bimi-croscopic examination. a) Indirect ophthalmoscopy